Ritulkr/Amazon-Clone/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`
+2. Create a new branch: `git checkout -b feature-branch`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-branch`
+4. Push to the branch: `git push origin feature-branch`.
-5. Create a pull request
+5. Create a pull request.

 ## License